E-Mail

 our supply would likely include biotechnology-produced grain in the same

 proportion that it occurs in the United States supply.
-Kellogg USA uses only
+Kellogg USA uses

 grains approved by the United States government for food manufacturing,